Department of Economics

 ECON 400.
 Honors Econometrics.
 3 or 4 hours.

-Estimation of economic relationships and testing of economic hypotheses; ordinary least square regression and extensions; derivations of estimators, proofs of theorems.
+Data-driven analysis of economic relationships using real-world datasets to estimate parameters, test hypotheses, and employ modern causal inference methods.
+Topics such as ordinary least squares regression, large and complex datasets.
 Course Information: 3 undergraduate hours; 4 graduate hours.
-Credit is not given for ECON 400 if the student has credit in ECON 300.
-Prerequisite(s): ECON 120 or ECON 121; and MATH 180; and either ECON 270 or IDS 270.
+Prerequisite(s): ECON 120 or ECON 121; and MATH 180; and ECON 270 or IDS 270 or STAT 381.

 ECON 436.
 Mathematical Economics.
 3 or 4 hours.